darron-haworth/JsonApiCoreBooksSample/ReadMe.md

  Each of these endpoints support basic CRUD operations following the JSONApi standard Http Verbs.
 (POST, GET, PATCH, and DELETE)

- See my the /Sample/ReadMe.md file for links to the completed Requests and responses that demonstrate successful completion of each of the CRUD operations.
+ See my the [Sample ReadMe](/Sample/ReadMe.md) file for links to the completed Requests and responses that demonstrate successful completion of each of the CRUD operations.